keystone-engine/keystone/docs/COMPILE-NIX.md

 0. Dependency

-CMake is required as dependency.
+CMake is required to build keystone.

 - On Mac OS X, you can install "cmake" with "brew".

         $ brew install cmake

-- On Utunbu Linux, install "cmake" with.
+- On Ubuntu Linux, install "cmake" with:

         $ sudo apt-get install cmake

-1. From the root directory of Keystone source, compile dynamic library with below commands.
+1. From the root directory of Keystone source, compile as a dynamic library with the following commands.

         $ mkdir build
         $ cd build
         $ ../make-share.sh

-   You can also compile static libray with.
+   You can also compile static a library with:

         $ mkdir build
         $ cd build
         $ ../make-lib.sh

-2. Right after building step, install Keystone.
+2. Right after building, install Keystone.

         $ sudo make install

+   Keystone is installed in '/usr/local', depending on your distribution (eg. Ubuntu) you might need to add '/usr/local/lib' to '/etc/ld.so.conf'.
+Then update the dynamic linker
+   with:

+        $ sudo ldconfig

-   Besides the libraries & C header files under directory "include/keystone", this step also installs a tool named "kstool" into the system.
+   Besides the libraries & C header files under  thedirectory "include/keystone", this step also installs a tool named "kstool" on the system.
-   (Find source of "kstool" in directory "kstool/kstool")
+   (The source of "kstool" is in the directory "kstool/kstool")

 3. Test Keystone with "kstool" like below.